 If you’re going to use dry ice to keep your picnic cold, do so responsibly.
 Use sturdy leather or cotton gloves with long sleeves to avoid injuring your hands.
 Wrap the blocks in newspaper to avoid direct contact with food, and always pack the dry ice in a well-ventilated space, preferably one that’s outdoors.
 After that, enjoy your crisp beers in the hot summer sun!

-You might enjoy learning about milling your own grain for delicious, homebrew beer.
-Check out the best beer mugs for the freezer here.
+You might enjoy learning about the best beer mugs for the freezer.

 For great picnic food recipe ideas, see this article on the best foods for a picnic date.